Rampart House, Yukon, then (above)… and now (below).

 The store still stands, as does the warehouse and his old home, which he built because the Hudson Bay Company buildings were crumbling.
 The Vuntut Gwitchin First Nation, which co-owns the site with the Yukon Government, has been restoring it since 2005. – Source: uphere.ca, Source: sightsandsites.ca, Source: old crow.ca

-The history of Rampart House is covered more extensively in a pamphlet by the Yukon government.
+The history of Rampart House is covered more extensively in this pamphlet by Yukon Tourism and Culture.

 The following online book excerpts may give more insights to Daniel and his times: